Peppermint Mocha Coffee Cake

 - Preheat the oven to 375°F. Line a 9-inch cake pan with parchment paper.

-- To make the batter: In the bowl of a stand mixer fitted with the paddle attachment, add the butter, cane sugar, and peppermint flavor.
+- To make the batter: In the bowl of a stand mixer fitted with the paddle attachment, add the butter, cane sugar, and peppermint extract.
 Mix on low until combined and there are no butter chunks.
-Add the yogurt, heavy cream, and eggs and mix on low until combined.

 - In a separate bowl, add the all purpose flour, cocoa, baking powder, and sea salt and whisk together.
-With the mixer on low, slowly add the flour mixture to the butter mixture and continue to mix on low until combined into a smooth batter, scraping down the sides of the bowl as needed.
+Add into the bowl with the butter.

 - Pour the batter into the prepared cake pan and spread out evenly.
 Bake for 20 minutes.
 Set a timer.
 While the cake is baking, prepare the topping.

 - Once the timer goes off, remove the cake from the oven and using your hands, crumble the topping onto the partially baked cake batter.
-Return the cake to the oven and bake for 20 minutes, or until a toothpick inserted in the center comes out clean.
+Return the cake to the oven and bake for 15 to 20 minutes, or until a toothpick inserted in the center comes out clean.
 Allow the cake to cool completely before removing from the pan.

 Notes